-Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2014, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2019, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2014 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2019 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
-The 25th percentile is the score that 25 percent scored at or below; the 75th percentile score is the one that 25 percent scored at or above.
+If a student submitted multiple sets of scores for a single test, report this information according to how you use the data.
+For example: If you consider the highest scores from either submission, use the highest combination of scores (e.g., verbal from one submission, math from the other).

-9 Percent submitting SAT scores 30% 30% Number submitting SAT scores
+If you average the scores, use the average to report the scores.

-29 Percent submitting ACT scores 73% Number submitting g ACT scores
+C9 Percent submitting SAT scores 78% Number submitting SAT scores 455 C9 Percent submitting ACT scores 39% Number submitting ACT scores 229

 C9 25th Percentile 75th Percentile

-C9 SAT Critical Reading 520 640
+SAT Composite

-SAT Math 640 740
+C9 SAT Evidence-Based Reading

-SAT Writing 520 640
+and Writing 570 670

-SAT Essay
+C9 SAT Math 620 730

-C9 ACT Composite 25 31
+C9 ACT Composite 26 32

-C9 ACT Math 27 32
+C9 ACT Math 26 33

-29 ACT English 25 32
+C9 ACT English 24 33

-29 ACT Writing
+C9 ACT Writing